openspending/community.openspending.org/blog/_posts/2012-07-27-budapest-institute.md

 The project:

 * developed an online public information resource presenting information on public spending, thereby matching  a niche due to the lack of availability of any official public database
-* applied and presented a visualization software that make raw data easy to digest
+* applied and presented visualization software that make raw data easy to digest
 * contains two online [posters](http://amipenzunk.hu/front/poszter) downloadable from the website, one available in 50 printed A1 copies
 * Contains a feature called ['Your Dream Budget'](http://amipenzunk.hu/front/dream?country=AT) presenting the relationship between different expense items and 5 international comparisons, allowing you to assess the spending priorities of your government in comparision to other countries.
 * Entailed one media workshop, and two workshops with teachers and representatives of educational organizations